lbwry782-star/ACE-Backend/README.txt

 Notes
 -----
-• If OPENAI_API_KEY is not configured, the backend falls back to a simple soft gradient background so the endpoint still works (but without a real hybrid photo).
+• If OPENAI_API_KEY is not configured, the backend falls back to a soft gradient background so the endpoint still works (but without a real hybrid photo).
 • To get full ENGINE V0.7 behaviour, set OPENAI_API_KEY in Render.